10, Facilities at our camps

 The Langidalur volunteer camp

-Established in 2013, Langidalur is our largest camp and has facilities which include a covered kitchen area, a tent where the group eats together, a hot water system, a tool store, outdoor clothes drying lines and a small heated drying room.
+Established in 2013, Langidalur is our main camp and has facilities which include a covered kitchen area, a tent where the group eats together, a hot water system, a tool store, outdoor clothes drying lines and a small heated drying room.
 We also have a small timber hut used by the team as a shelter during the evenings and during free time.
-Our base-camp has a view of the Eyjafjallajökull glacier and on warm sunny days meals are often eaten outside.
-The camp is hosted by Icelandic Touring Association (Ferðafélag Íslands) who operate the tourist hut and campsite at Langidalur.
+The Langidalur camp has a view of the Eyjafjallajökull glacier and on warm sunny days meals are often eaten outside.
+The camp is coordinated with The Icelandic Touring Association (Ferðafélag Íslands) who operate the tourist hut and campsite at Langidalur.
 Toilets and showers are located at the campsite.

 The Básar volunteer camp

 2.5km away from Langidalur is our second camp in the forest at Básar in Goðaland.
-The volunteer camp is smaller than the one at Langidalur but includes a group tent for cooking and eating together.
-The camp is hosted by the Útivist Touring Association who operate the tourist hut and campsite at Básar.
+The volunteer camp is smaller than the one at Langidalur and the basic facilities include a group tent for cooking and eating together.
+The camp is coordinated with the Útivist Touring Association who operate the tourist hut and campsite at Básar.
 Our volunteers have access to the toilets and showers at the campsite.

-Each season we organise a series of temporary wilderness camps so that our teams can access remote worksites throughout Thórsmörk and Goðaland.
-Please note that there are no facilities in these areas and that all equipment, tools and food are carried to site by our teams.
+Our trail maintenance work sometimes takes us to sites far from the established volunteer camps at Langidalur and Básar.
+To save time, our teams establish temporary wilderness camps so that they can stay close to the remote worksites for a few days.
+At these wilderness camps there are no facilities and all equipment, tools and food are carried by our teams.
 Wilderness camp locations are chosen for their sheltered position and access to fresh water.

 Tree planting projects